weteor/3W6/README.md

 BUT with onboard controllers (so no extra ProMicros, Elite-C), production files including SMT assembly files, and sturdy through hole mounted USB-C connectors.

 ## try it
-You can print [this file](https://raw.githubusercontent.com/weteor/3W6/main/plate_outline.pdf) to test if the board will fit your hand and if you like the layout.
+You can print [this file](https://raw.githubusercontent.com/weteor/3W6/main/plate_outline.pdf) to test if you like the layout.
+Or mount it to some cardboard and test it with your favourite switches.

 ## build instructions